pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 resistance to OA but does not confer increased growth rates under ambient conditions.
 Its far from a perfect relationship, but I think *something* is here.
-One immediate question I have is does the FD mean anything for the coral microenvironment?
+One immediate question I have is does the FD mean anything for the coral micro environment?
 The range of FD is 2.175-2.25, which although derived from log-log slope and limited between 0-3, seems quite narrow of a range to be divergently meaningful.
 See notes on next steps where I will try to test this using computational models.